pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/1-baseline-model.md

 --configfile flag     ← your study-specific overrides (highest priority)
 ```

-This means your study config can be very short — often just 10–20 lines.
+This means your study config can be very short.
+Often, just 10–20 lines suffice.
 You never need to copy the entire default file.
-Pass your study config explicitly on the command line; Snakemake merges it on top of everything else.
+Pass your study config explicitly on the command line, and Snakemake merges it on top of everything else.

 !!! tip "Browsing the defaults"
     All default values live in `config.default.yaml` in the project root.
 Open it any time you want to know what a key does or what its default value is.
 For a structured, searchable version see the [Configuration reference](../../user-guide/configuration.md).